pulumi/docs/quickstart/index.md

 That's it.
 In the next section, we'll take a look at building a higher level Pulumi Program using the `@pulumi/cloud` framework.

-> __Lifecycle of a Pulumi Application__
+> __Aside: Lifecycle of a Pulumi Application__
 >
->Note that when we re-deployed the application, we did not need to recreate all
+>Ahen we re-deployed the application, we did not need to recreate all
 >of the infrastructure.
 Instead, Pulumi analyses the current state of the
 >infrastructure and the requested new state represented by interpreting your
 >Pulumi application.
 From these, it computes the minimal delta needed to adjust